bchristie/BundleBuilder.UrlResolver/README.md

 Personally I think they should have made this a built-in default, but to each his/her own.
 However, you _can_ make the task easier using the following extension method:

     /// <summary>
-    /// Includes the specified <paramref name="virtualPaths"/> withint he bundle and attached the
+    /// Includes the specified <paramref name="virtualPaths"/> within the bundle and attached the
     /// <see cref="System.Web.Optimization.CssRewriteUrlTransform"/> item transformer to each item
     /// automatically.
     /// </summary>